Changelog

 · Other minor bug fixes.

-What’s new in Nexus Root Toolkit 1.5.3: August 21st, 2012
+Nexus Root Toolkit 1.5.3: August 21st, 2012

 · Full official support for all the latest builds on the all the supported Nexus devices.